Approximately one-third of British with digestive issues say their symptoms flare up during the Christmas period

 Dietary Triggers

 Analysis of specific dietary triggers identified several traditional festive foods as primary contributors to digestive discomfort.
 Brussels sprouts were identified by 20% of respondents as problematic, followed by cream (15%) and Christmas pudding (14%).
-Regarding beverages, carbonated drinks affected 33% of respondents, while beer and sparkling wine impacted 25% and 16% respectively.
+Regarding beverages, carbonated drinks affected 33% of respondents, whilst beer and sparkling wine impacted 25% and 16% respectively.

 Contributing Factors

 Multiple factors contribute to this seasonal increase in digestive complaints.
-Approximately 61% of respondents attribute their symptoms to excessive consumption, while 50% correlate increased eating with seasonal low mood.
+Approximately 61% of respondents attribute their symptoms to excessive consumption, whilst 50% correlate increased eating with seasonal low mood.
 Christmas-related stress was cited by 45% as a factor in overconsumption.
 Significantly, 41% report that the cost-of-living crisis has impacted their ability to maintain appropriate dietary requirements.

 Challenges for Specific Dietary Preferences